-Chapter 1 summarizes the tax planning ideas and techniques presented in the treatise.
-A retiree may implement some of these tax-saving techniques at the time of retirement, and implement others at any time during his or her retirement years.
-Chapter 1 also summarizes the tax-saving techniques in the treatise available to the beneficiaries of a retiree.
+Chapter 1 summarizes the tax planning ideas and techniques in the treatise.
+A retiree may implement some of these ideas and techniques at retirement and implement others during retirement years.
+Chapter 1 also summarizes tax-saving techniques available for beneficiaries.

 Chapters 9 and 10 explain the federal taxation of benefits from “nonqualified” employer retirement plans (i.e., from plans that generally do not enjoy favored treatment for tax purposes).
 Subsequent chapters discuss the tax aspects of employer disability plans, military retirement and disability pay, and employer- provided fringe benefits for retirees (such as life insurance and medical insurance).

 Retirees and those about to retire may possess unexpired employee stock options.
 They may also possess employer stock previously acquired through the exercise of employee stock options.
 Chapter 11 discusses the treatment of such options and stock still in the hands of retirees.
 Chapter 12 explains the differing tax treatment of partners and sole proprietors under various types of retirement plans.

 Of course, retirees do not necessarily derive all their retirement income from their previous employers or from tax-favored employer plans or other such arrangements.
 For example, some retirees receive part of their retirement income under annuity contracts they have personally purchased from insurers.
 Chapter 16 discusses the taxation of beneﬁts under these purchased annuity contracts.
 Most retirees also derive some retirement income from social security beneﬁts.
 Chapter 17 discusses the taxation of social security beneﬁts.